Tommy's PregnancyHub

 Eating dates

-“I started eating 6 dates a day 4 weeks before my due date.
-At 39 weeks, after a membrane sweep, my contractions started in the afternoon and when I arrived at hospital the following morning, I was already 7cm dilated.
+“I started eating 6 dates a day, 4 weeks before my due date.
+At 39 weeks, after a membrane sweep, my contractions started in the afternoon.
+When I arrived at hospital the following morning, I was already 7cm dilated.
 Who knows whether the dates helped or not.”

 Karen